 Living in Taiwan is Cheap

 Every place has similar costs.
-Using geoarbitrage we have much lower costs of living by living in a cheaper place like Taiwan.
+Using geoarbitrage (moving to a high cost of living to a low cost of living area) we have much lower costs of living by living in a cheaper place like Taiwan.

 We are not in need of a car mainly because we use bikes to get around or the wonderful public transportation system.